 Equalizing When Scuba Diving

 Equalizing when scuba diving is the first discipline divers have to learn in order to descend and stay at depth for any period of time.
-An ongoing practice that for most divers becomes second nature over time, but this isn’t necessarily the case for all and can be something that requires time and patience to master.
+An ongoing practice that for most divers becomes second nature over the course of a Similan Islands Liveaboard cruise on-board MV Oktavia.
+But this isn’t necessarily the case for all and can be something that requires time and patience to master.
 Lets look closer at this skill and address problems that can occur and the ways to solve them.

 Equalizing – What is it?